cocallaw/AzWVD-Template/README.md

 * Azure WVD Tenant and Host Pool ([Setup-WVDHost.ps1](https://github.com/cocallaw/AzWVD-Template/blob/master/Scripts/WVD/Setup-WVDHost.ps1) will create Host Pool if it does not exist in Tenant given)
 * Azure WVD Tenant Admin User or SPN credentials

+### Host Configuration

 This template utilizes the Azure VM Custom Script Extension to run [Setup-WVDHost.ps1](https://github.com/cocallaw/AzWVD-Template/blob/master/Scripts/WVD/Setup-WVDHost.ps1), which performs the WVD specific prep, and joining to the specified Host Pool.
 The script uses public URLs to download and install the most recent version of following items-

 * Microsoft.RDInfra.RDAgentBootLoader.Installer-x64.msi
 * Microsoft.RDInfra.RDAgent.Installer-x64.msi
 * FSLogixAppsSetup.exe

+The standalone Setup-WVDHost.ps1 can be found in the [cocallaw/AzWVD-PSScript](https://github.com/cocallaw/AzWVD-PSScript) repo to be used for configuing single instance Hosts locally or incorporating into other WVD workflows

 ## Template Parameters